How to Navigate the NYC Subway with a Stroller

 strollers take up a lot of room on the subway. fold them if it is crowded, but if there are few people we found it didn’t bother anyone to leave it open.

-5. Tips for the riding NYC Subway with a Baby
+5) Tips for Riding the NYC Subway with a Baby

 Traveling with a baby adds an extra layer of complexity to your subway journey.
 Here are some specific tips to make your trip with a stroller and a baby more manageable: